ETS-ReactNative1/react-wisteria/README.md

 # React Wisteria

 **react-wisteria** is a library that wraps the [React Context](https://reactjs.org/docs/context.html) with a functional API ([lodash/fp](https://gist.github.com/jfmengels/6b973b69c491375117dc) API) that makes it easier to work with state.
-It provides you with a single way to get your state and a single way to update it without the need for selectors, actions, reducers, types, connectors, etc.
+It provides you with a single way to get your state and a single way to update it without the need for selectors, actions, reducers, types, etc.

 ## Background